samil-web/teachAI/template_plan.md

 5.**Enhance AI integration** for intelligent gap filling

 This system will transform lesson planning from a time-consuming, repetitive task into a streamlined, AI-assisted process where teachers can focus on customization and pedagogy rather than starting from scratch every time.

+One thing is, there is long text and this doesn't let us to focus on each part, we rather skim through it.
+Can we do like multistep process where student and teacher as well can  see the content like flipbook and turn pages to go to next